raygun101/MarkupKit/README.md

     <UIButton style="systemButton" normalTitle="Press Me!"/>

-Internally, this method calls the `buttonWithType:` method of `UIButton`, passing a value of `UIButtonTypeSystem` for the `buttonType` argument.
+Internally, this method calls `buttonWithType:`, passing a value of `UIButtonTypeSystem` for the `buttonType` argument, and returns the newly-created button instance.

 The complete set of extensions MarkupKit adds to UIKit types is discussed in more detail later.

 ### Template Properties
 Often, when constructing a user interface, the same set of property values are applied repeatedly to instances of a given type.
 For example, an application designer may want all buttons to have a similar appearance.
-While it is possible to simply duplicate the property definitions for each button instance, this is repetitive and does not allow the design to be easily modified later - each button instance must be located and modified individually, which can be time-consuming and error-prone.
+While it is possible to simply duplicate the property definitions across each button instance, this is repetitive and does not allow the design to be easily modified later - every instance must be located and modified individually, which can be time-consuming and error-prone.

-MarkupKit allows developers to abstract common sets of property definitions into "templates", which can then be applied by name to class instances.
+MarkupKit allows developers to abstract common sets of property definitions into "templates", which can then be applied by name to individual view instances.
 This makes it much easier to assign common property values as well as modify them later.

 Property templates are defined in property list (or _.plist_) files.
 Each template is represented by a dictionary defined at the top level of the property list.
 The dictionary's contents represent the property values that will be set when the template is applied.